-- · Roles: - A Role is a defined set of Privileges.
-Therefore, two roles with the same privileges shall behave equivalently. - All users are assigned exactly one role. - This specification defines a set of predefined roles, one of which shall be assigned to a user when a user is created. - The predefined roles shall be created as follows (where Role Name is the value of the Id property for the role resource): - Role Name = "Administrator" - AssignedPrivileges = Login, ConfigureManager, ConfigureUsers, ConfigureComponents, ConfigureSelf - Role Name = "Operator" - AssignedPrivileges = Login, ConfigureComponents, ConfigureSelf - Role Name = "ReadOnly" - AssignedPrivileges = Login, ConfigureSelf - Implementations shall support all of the predefined roles. - The predefined Roles may include OEM privileges. - $\circ~$ The privilege array defined for the predefined roles shall not be modifiable. - A service may optionally define additional "Custom" roles. - A service may allow users to create custom roles by issuing a POST to the "Roles" Resource Collection. - · Privileges: - A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users). - The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource.
+- Roles: - A Role is a defined set of Privileges.
+Therefore, two roles with the same privileges shall behave equivalently. - All users are assigned exactly one role. - This specification defines a set of predefined roles.
+The predefined roles shall be created as follows (where Role Name is the value of the Id property for the role resource): - Role Name = "Administrator" - AssignedPrivileges = Login, ConfigureManager, ConfigureUsers, - ConfigureComponents, ConfigureSelf - Role Name = "Operator" - AssignedPrivileges = Login, ConfigureComponents, ConfigureSelf - Role Name = "ReadOnly" - AssignedPrivileges = Login, ConfigureSelf - Implementations shall support all of the predefined roles. - The predefined Roles may include OEM privileges. - The privilege array defined for the predefined roles shall not be modifiable. - A service may optionally define additional "Custom" roles. - A service may allow users to create custom roles by issuing a POST to the "Roles" Resource Collection. - A predefined role or a custom role shall be assigned to a user when a user is created. - The client shall provided the "RoleId" property when creating a new Manager Account in order to select the predefined role or a custom role. - Privileges: - A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users).

-- An implementation may also include "OemPrivileges", which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges. - User Management: - Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role. - ETag Handling: - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag. - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.
+- The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource. - An implementation may also include "OemPrivileges", which are then specified in an OemPrivileges array in the Role resource. - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file. - Multiple privileges in the mapping constitute an OR of the privileges. - User Management: - Users are assigned a Role when the user account is created. - The privileges that the user has are defined by its role. - ETag Handling: - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag. - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.